brian-penguin/my-config-files/fedora_install.md

 -> github.com -> settings -> ssh and gpg keys -> new
 Done!

+### Configuring git
+Inside this repo is a default commit message template, config, and global ignore file.
+Copy these to the home directory

 ### Installing fish shell, fisher, and conf
 `sudo dnf install fish util-linux-user` figure out which fish  and add it to shells